EASYGO-ITN/Deliverable_4_2/_sources/Geothermal Energy Production.md

 # Geothermal Energy Production and Operation

-## Geothermal Energy Production and System Types (@Nicolas)
+## Introduction and Geothermal System Types (@Nicolas)

-Geothermal energy is a renewable energy resource that, in principle, is available “anywhere" in the world.
+Geothermal energy is a renewable energy resource that, in principle, is available “anywhere" worldwide.
 This happens due to the universal increase in temperature with depth that occurs within Earth’s subsurface.
 This unique feature of geothermal energy distinguishes it from other forms of renewable energy such as wind, solar, biofuels, and hydropower, which derive their energy from sources above the Earth's surface.
 Hence, the underground exploration and extraction of geothermal energy poses unique challenges, including technical complexities, economic risks, and uncertainties in resource estimation that are inherent to geothermal resources and are not typically encountered in other renewable energy sectors.
 As a result, geothermal energy production requires specialized knowledge, equipment, and considerable financial investment which has restricted its development.
 To accelerate the widespread deployment of geothermal energy, numerous technical designs have been proposed over the past century to optimize the use of deep geothermal systems.
 These technologies vary in terms of their complexity, technological maturity, and commercial success.
 The following are the geothermal system types that are currently being used and/or investigated for commercial development:

-- Conventional hydrothermal systems
+### Conventional hydrothermal systems

 Conventional geothermal systems are characterized by the natural occurrence of specific geological conditions at depth.
 For instance, a conventional hydrothermal reservoir necessitates the confluence of multiple factors, including a high-temperature aquifer situated at shallow depths (i.e., less than 4 kilometers), adequate amount of pore space filled with water or brine, and sufficiently high in situ permeability {cite}`Tester2012`.
 Consequently, these reservoirs are geographically constrained and typically found in regions with considerable volcanic or magmatic activity.
 Although hydrothermal resources offer substantial energy potential, their rarity has resulted in that high-potential resources have already been identified and developed, thereby making it increasingly challenging to discover new sites.